SeiryuZ/HemeWeb/proposal/README.md

 <!--Introduction to computational biology and HemeLB-->
-Computational biology and bioinformatics are research area that use mathematical and often highly-parallel computational approaches in answering questions and experiments in biology [5].
+Computational biology and bioinformatics are research area that use mathematical and often highly-parallel computational approaches in answering questions and experiments in biology [8].
 In order for these computational approaches to run efficiently, a highly parallel computating resources like a computer cluster or even a super computer are needed.
 These resources are needed because the consumer-grade one are not yet capable to do huge amount of computation that are needed for this kind of work.
-HemeLB [1], a vascular blood flow simulation software, require these highly parallel computing capability in order to run efficiently.
-Currently it ran the simulation on ARCHER supercomputer, while some part of the workflow like the configuration process can be done on consumer-grade personal computer.
+HemeLB, a vascular blood flow simulation software, require these highly parallel computing capability in order to run efficiently.
+Currently it ran the simulation on ARCHER supercomputer [1], while some part of the workflow like the configuration process can be done on consumer-grade personal computer.